ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 When asked about the overall improvement in the Solidity developer experience, 76% of all respondents generally believe that it has improved in the last year with 20.2% even believing it was a big improvement.

 As low as 1.6% of the respondents are of the opinion that the developer experience has gotten worse.

-With the exception of a slight increase in “got worse” and “no change” and a small decrease in "big improvement" votes, the overall results of this chart are quite comparable across the previous year and this year.

 ![Solidity Developer Experience](slide51)